phucnguyen81/apache-ignite-examples/README.md

 # Description

 This folder contains code examples for Apache Ignite.
-The rereferences are from the Apache Ignite Examples on GitHub.
+The rereference sources are from [Apache Ignite Examples](https://github.com/apache/ignite/tree/master/examples).

-This folder is a separate Maven project, to start running you simply need to import provided `pom.xml` file into your favourite IDE.
+This is a separate Maven project, to start running you simply need to import provided `pom.xml` file into your favourite IDE.

 # Usage